nicksstapleton/blog/_posts/2021-04-30-logos-buyers-guide.md

 ## Academic and Denominational Packages

-Depending on the resources you need, I think these are worth considering:
+Depending on the resources you need, I also think these are worth considering:

 ### [Academic Essentials](https://partners.faithlife.com/click.track?CID=432198&AFID=467957&nonencodedurl=https://www.logos.com/product/228336/logos-10-academic-essentials)